rcy1314/nand/README.md

 ----

 Submit a Theme!<br>
-Submit a Feed!<br>
+Submit Feeds!<br>
-File an Issue!<br>
+File Issues!<br>

 Copyright Notice
 ----

-The developer/developers don't own images included in this project.
+The developers do not own images in this project.

 License
 ----